Kingdom of Bora Bora: The end of independence

 Under the reign of Teriimaevarua III, the international situation changed.
-Indeed, the Jarnac Convention, guaranteed the independence of the Leeward Islands, only committed its two signatories, France and Great Britain.
+Indeed, the Jarnac Convention, which guaranteed the independence of the Leeward Islands, only committed its two signatories, France and Great Britain.
 However, from 1878, Germany seemed to take a close interest in the Leeward Islands.
 In 1879, the Germans tried to forge alliances with Raiatea and Bora Bora.
 Both islands refused, and Teriimaevarua III informed the French government of the German attempt.
-For France, it was becoming urgent to repeal the Jarnac Convention, in order to prevent the installation of a rival power at the gates of its colony, especially since with the expected opening of the Panama Canal, the position of the Society Islands would become strategic.
+For France, this made it urgent to repeal the Jarnac Convention, in order to prevent the installation of a rival power at the gates of its colony, especially since with the expected opening of the Panama Canal, the Society Islands would assume great strategic importance.

-To cope with German attempts, Raiatea and Tahaa also requested the protection of France in 1880.
+To cope with these German attempts, Raiatea and Tahaa also requested the protection of France in 1880.
 Between 1880 and 1887, these two islands were placed under the provisional protectorate of France.
-First of all, the chiefs and the Queen of Bora Bora declared themselves ready to accept the French protectorate, subject to a British agreement, then showed themselves hostile to a questioning of their independence by France.
+Initially, the chiefs and the Queen of Bora Bora declared themselves ready to accept the French protectorate, subject to a British agreement, but then they showed themselves hostile to a challenge to their independence by France.
 Meanwhile, France and England were negotiating the repeal of the Jarnac Convention.
-It was done in October 1887, and with the annexation of the Leeward Islands by France on March 19, 1888, Bora Bora became a French territory.
+This was done in October 1887, and with the annexation of the Leeward Islands by France on March 19, 1888, Bora Bora became a French territory.
 Unlike the inhabitants of the former kingdom of Tahiti, the inhabitants of Bora Bora were not granted French citizenship.
 Like the other inhabitants of the Leeward Islands, they had the status of French subjects, subject to the régime de l'indigénat.